bravecorvus/prometheus/SetUpEduroamOnPi.md

 remove the rest of the various network configurations

-copy and paste the information stored in cat_installer.conf into the wpa_supplicant.conf
+copy and paste the information stored in cat_installer.conf into the wpa_supplicant.confhow t

 Your final code should look something like this: